eldronzhou/SDPR/README.md

 ### Summary Statistics

-The summary statistics should be in the format of
+The summary statistics should at least contain following columns with samw name (order of the column is not important).

 ```
 SNP	A1	A2	BETA	P